Beauty (Value) is in the eye of beholder : Is DBS really worth $16.06 ?

-We often look at things by setting our own standards and base on our own yardsticks and same apply to company’s valuation.
-Everyone may have their biases when come to valuation and value is more than just a number.
+We often look at things by setting our own standards and base on our own yardsticks and the same applies to the company’s valuation.
+Everyone may have their biases when comes to valuation and value is more than just a number.

 If I buy a company, I buy its stock (equity) and assume its debt (bonds and loans).
 Buying a company's equity means that I actually gain ownership of the company - if I buy 50% of a company's equity, I own 50% of the company.
 Assuming a company's debt means that I promise to pay the company's lenders the amount owed by the previous owner.

 The value of debt is easy to calculate: the market value of debt is equal to the book value of debt.
 (If in the books it says that a company owes its bondholders $1 million, that's how much that debt is worth in the market.)
 Figuring out the market value of equity is trickier, and that's where valuation techniques come into play.

 The four most commonly used techniques are: